 DS Sunil ‘Sunny’ Khan (Sanjeev Bhaskar) has been running point on closing this investigation as his boss DCI Cassie Stuart (the incomparable Nicola Walker) was recently in a devastating car accident.
 We all miss Cassie.
 I was pretty sure Dean had hit her with his car but turns out it was just a random druggie that Cassie popped out in front of.
 She’d been working all hours and was exhausted; under stress from work and family life.

-Specifically in her family like was the strife with her jerk dad Martin Hughes (Peter Egan) who is grappling with a recent dementia diagnosis.
-He's super unhappy with his terribly hurt daughter lying silently in her hospital bed, though, I'll give him that.
+Specifically in her family life was the strife with her jerk dad Martin Hughes (Peter Egan) who is grappling with a recent dementia diagnosis.
+He’s super unhappy with his terribly hurt daughter lying silently in her hospital bed, though, I’ll give him that.

 Everyone struggles to cope, Cassie’s son Adam(Jassa Ahluwalia) and Cassie’s boyfriend John Bentley (Alistair MacKenzie).
 It’s he who spots Sunny running down the hallway with the good news of the successful completion of their shared case.
 They just heard the news that Cassie will not regain brain function.